-Dog Licensing Services in Willow Grove, PA
+Dog Licensing Services for Willow Grove Residents

 If you’re a resident of Willow Grove and you own a dog that is three months of age or older, you must have him or her licensed by January 1st of each year.
 Failing to abide by this law can result in a maximum $300 fine, in addition to any court fees that may apply.
 In the event that your dog is lost, a current license is the quickest way to get your beloved pet back.
 The small license fee required helps the millions of dogs in the state by funding the Pennsylvania Department of Agriculture, Dog Law Enforcement Office.